suhas181/suhas-demo1/README.md

 # suhas-demo1
-this is the git and github class
+this is the git and github class.